SlimeVR/SlimeVR-Docs-Site/components-guide.md

 ### IMU (Inertial measurement unit)

 The SlimeVR system uses several IMUs in order to determine your current pose.
-While there are a handful of options the core choice is BNOs or MPUs (see <https://github.com/SlimeVR/SlimeVR-Tracker-ESP> for more).
+While there are a handful of options, the core choice is BNOs or MPUs (see <https://github.com/SlimeVR/SlimeVR-Tracker-ESP> for more).

-To know how many IMU's you need, you need to decide what parts of your body you want to be tracked.

-* Lower-Body Set (5 IMUs) - Your waist, legs, knees and feet are positionally tracked.
-Any bending of the waist or sitting down will have issues with tracking, and the orientation of your feet will not be tracked.
-* Core Set (6 IMUs) - In addition to the previous set this adds a tracker to the chest, this allows for much more accurate tracking while you're laying down, sitting or even just bending over.
-* Enhanced Core Set (8 IMUs) - In addition to the previous set, you can now also wiggle your peets.
-If you plan on lying or sitting down a lot this adds a lot of emotiveness to your poses.

-At the time of writing, elbows are also being developed.

 #### BNO085